 Just as important, it is essential that the caregiver get some support and time off from constant caregiving demands.
 Make sure you leave some time to attend to your own needs, including eating well, getting enough sleep, and getting regular medical check-ups.
 A home care worker, friend, or family member may be needed to provide periodic respite assistance to help your loved one and to relieve the stress on you, the family caregiver.

 FCA CareNav: https://fca.cacrc.org/login

 Services by State: https://www.caregiver.org/connecting-caregivers/services-by-state/

 Family Caregiver Alliance (FCA) seeks to improve the quality of life for caregivers through education, services, research, and advocacy.
 Through its National Center on Caregiving, FCA offers information on current social, public policy, and caregiving issues and provides assistance in the development of public and private programs for caregivers.
 For residents of the greater San Francisco Bay Area, FCA provides direct family support services for caregivers of those with Alzheimer’s disease, stroke, ALS, head injury, Parkinson’s, and other debilitating brain disorders that strike adults.

 National Institute on Alcohol Abuse and Alcoholism

 National Eldercare Locator

-Prepared by the Family Caregiver Alliance in cooperation with California’s Caregiver Resource Centers.
-Reviewed by Peter R. Martin, MD, Vanderbilt University School of Medicine.
-Printed November 1998. © All rights reserved.
+This fact sheet was prepared by Family Caregiver and reviewed by Peter R. Martin, MD, Vanderbilt University School of Medicine. ©1998 Family Caregiver Alliance.
+All rights reserved.